Yours Truly (Ariana Grande album): Commercial performance

-Grande became the fifteenth female artist overall to have her debut album top the US Billboard 200 albums chart and the first album to do so since Kesha's Animal in 2010.
+Grande became the fifteenth female artist overall to have her debut album top the US Billboard 200 albums chart and the first since Kesha's Animal in 2010.

 On September 4, 2013, Billboard reported that Yours Truly would most likely sell between 110,000 and 120,000 copies in its first week in the United States by the end of September 11, 2013.
 Yours Truly officially debuted at the top of the US Billboard 200 chart, with 138,000 copies sold in its first week, becoming Grande's first number-one album as a solo artist.
 This made Grande the fifteenth female artist ever and the first female artist to have their first album debut atop of the charts since January 2010, when Kesha's Animal opened at number one.
 Grande's sales were especially strong digitally, as 108,000 of her first-week sales were from digital downloads, while the album sold 30,000 copies through physical sales.
 In its second week, the album dropped eight places to number nine selling 31,000 more copies, bringing its total sales in the United States to 169,000.
 As of June 2020, the album has sold 615,000 copies in the United States and was certified platinum by the Recording Industry Association of America (RIAA) on March 22, 2016, for shipments of one million copies.
+Yours Truly was ranked 106th on the Billboard 200 year-end chart.
+It then went on to become the 68th most popular album on that chart the following year.

 Yours Truly also debuted in the top ten in several other countries, including Australia, where it debuted at number six; the United Kingdom, where it debuted at number seven; Ireland, where it debuted at number six; and the Netherlands, where it debuted at number five.
 It also debuted just outside the top ten on New Zealand's top forty chart at number eleven.

-In 2013, Yours Truly was ranked as the 106th most popular album of the year on the Billboard 200.
-It then went on to become the 68th most popular album on that chart the following year.
+As of May 2018, Yours Truly has sold more than 500,000 copies worldwide.